-This topic contains 6 replies, has 6 voices, and was last updated by justnail899 9 months, 2 weeks ago.
+- This topic has 6 replies, 6 voices, and was last updated 1 year, 2 months ago by justnail899.

 I have had gilts give birth as early as 11 Months, gestation is 3 Months, 3 Weeks and 3 Days.
 I have heard that the boars mature faster than the girls.
 Hopes this helps.